VEON logo

 How sustainable is the digital revenue growth trajectory?

-With 63% YoY growth and platforms scaling in usage and monetization in 3Q25, VEON’s digital pivot looks promising.
+With c.63% YoY digital revenue growth in FY2025 and continued scaling in both usage and monetisation, VEON’s digital pivot looks promising.
 However, investors are asking whether this pace can continue once user saturation sets in or macro tailwinds fade.
 Management believes multiplay and AI integration will extend the monetisation runway, especially as user behaviour shifts toward bundled digital lifestyles.
 Investors want more granularity on user-level economics, churn metrics, and cross-sell conversion to judge the durability of growth.

 What’s the next capital return lever after the buyback programme?